nickmalleson/footfall/MelbourneAnalysis/Modelling/ReadMe.md

 # Modelling workflow

+### <ins> PrepareDataForModelling.ipynb </ins>

+Gets the data into the format required in modelling

-#### TestModelsWithCV.ipynb
+###  <ins> TestModelsWithCV.ipynb  </ins>
-In this script, the performance of a number of different machine learning models are tested using 10-fold cross validation.
+Tests the performance of a number of different machine learning models using 10-fold cross validation.
 These include:
 * Linear regression
 * Random Forest
 * XGBoost